 Of course, this is the obvious one, and it’s easy to see why.
 When your bank balance goes from almost nothing to suddenly having hundreds of thousands of dollars or more in it, it becomes very enticing to start looking at new homes, new cars, and lavish vacations.
 And hey, who’s to judge and say that isn’t perfectly okay for you to do?

-Well, you’re certainly entitled to spend your money in whatever way you choose.
+Well, you’re certainly entitled to spend your inheritance in whatever way you choose.
 However, this article will continue to hit a common theme throughout, and that theme is to first make sure you are on track to reach your basic financial goals before allocating money toward “extras.”

 Therefore, if you have verified that can sustain a large withdrawal for one of the big expenditures listed above and still be on track to reach your financial goals, I say “go crazy!”